JyRaGa/daapyq/Software Engineering PYQ.md

   - State the differences between Requirement Specification and Validation.
   - What do you think happens when requirement validation reveals an error?
 Who is involved in correcting the error?

+- **Problems in Requirements:**
+  - Explain the problems in the formulation of requirements for any software project.
+  - Discuss the challenges in requirements gathering and specification.
+  - Why is requirements formulation considered one of the most challenging phases?

 ***

 ## **4. Software Design**